Skip to Content

 Chipman Mazzucco Emerson has been serving clients in Connecticut and New York for over 40 years.
 We have the skill and experience to make your estate planning process move smoothly.
 Whether you already know what you want or you are looking for solid counsel, our team can help.

-Call us today at (203) 902-4882 or email one of our lawyers to schedule a consultation.
-Our Fairfield County and Western Connecticut attorneys want to know what we can do for you.
+Call us today at (203) 902-4882 or email one of our lawyers today.
+Our Fairfield County and Western Connecticut attorneys want to know what we can do for you

 Why We're the Right Choice